-All theory and practical courses have an internal assessment of 40 marks and 60 marks for external examination.
+- All theory courses have internal assessment of 40 marks and 60 marks for external examination. - For the courses related to labs, summer training and projects, internal assessment is 40 marks and external examination is 60 marks.

 The internal assessment of the students (out of 40 marks) shall be as per the criteria given below: